mstksg/inCode/copy/entries/hamilton-1.md

 Then, given an initial phase space position, we can use any ol' first order ODE integrator (like the great ones from the [GNU Scientific Library][gsl]) to simulate our system's motion through phase space.
-That is, to "surf the hamiltonian waves in phase space", so to speak.
+That is, to "surf the Hamiltonian waves in phase space", so to speak.

 [gsl]: https://www.gnu.org/software/gsl/